learn-co-curriculum/has-many-through-forms-rails-labs/README.md

 ## Overview

-We've looked at the schema behind associating posts with comments, categories, and users - let's build that out so that we can actually create new records with forms!
-For this one, your models are already stubbed out, but you may need to update them to make your forms work properly.
+We've looked at setting up the associations behind posts with comments, categories, and users.
+Now, let's actually build give our users the ability to create new comments, users, and categories!
+For this lab, your models are already stubbed out, but you may need to update them to make your forms work properly.

 ## Instructions

 1. Create a form at `posts#new` to create a new post.
-The form should include text boxes for us to select categories as well as a text field to create a new category.
-You should do this with a nested form.
+The form should include check boxes for us to select categories as well as a text field to create a new category.
+You should do this with a nested form so that our controller stays thin.
 Also, typing in a Category name that already exists should not create a new category.
+Instead, if we type in "Cool" and that category already exists, we should select it from the database and associate the existing category with the post we've created.

-2. Create a posts show page with four sections.
+2. Create a posts show page to display the following:
   1. The title and content of the post.
   2. All of the comments associated with the post.
   3. A list of all the unique users who have commented on the post.
 A user's name should only show up once in this section, even if they've commented multiple times.